BDC Hamburger Icon

 • An unrelated word: Use a single word that’s not related at all, like Square or Apple.

-• Homophone: Use a homophone like “Sugar Bare Waxing Studio” or “Wild Hare Salon.”
+• Word play: Use a homophone or pun, such as “Sugar Bare Waxing Studio” or “Wild Hare Salon.”

 • Founder’s name: Use the founder’s name, like Kellogg’s or Hilton.
-Naming your brand after yourself isn’t usually recommended because it can cost the business much more to establish a memorable brand.
+Naming your brand after yourself isn’t usually recommended because establishing a memorable brand can cost the business much more.
 However, it’s still possible if you want to devote the time and money to build your brand under that name.

 Your brand name must be memorable so consumers and potential customers can easily seek you out and recommend you to others.
 If you sell in a retail environment, a memorable name allows customers to find you amid a sea of competing products.

-Some factors that go into a memorable brand name include the following:
+Here are some factors that go into a memorable brand name:

 • Meaning: Your brand name should conjure some kind of meaning in customers’ minds, whether it’s product-related or a characteristic your brand embodies.